endlessDoomsayer/AI_for_social_good/scheduling_problem/README.md

 To see the full specifications of the phases and the corresponding models, open the `main_script.ipynb` file.

-`combine_data.py` is the script that takes the data from NILM and from the solar panels predictor and generates all the data.
-It can generate data for an industry or also for a private house.

 Below there is a brief description of the phases and the corresponding files.

 ## Phase 1